tin-/adr1000/README.md

 2. Long-term drift data for single-chip QVR ADR1000 module is based on combined drift from ADR1000 cell and 6.62V>10V output boost stage.
 Long-term drift data for multi-chip QVR ADR1000 module is based on averaged output of 6.62V cells without boost stage.
 All LTZ1000A-based devices data based on boosted 10V output.

 3. Thermal coefficient and humidity coefficient contributors are not removed from the long-term drift data.

+4. Temperature coefficient measurements were done based on long-scale DMM setup with larger uncertainties, compared to long-term drift array setup.